 July 5, 1966, Army 1st Lt.
 Jerry A. Roberts from Cerulean in Trigg County died in the Vietnam War.

-On July 5, 2020, a report indicated 48,370 Kentucky businesses received $5.2 billion from the Paycheck Protection Program (PPP), a socialist program to help overcome the coronavirus.
-Critics pointed out a majority funneled upward to a small minority.
+By July 5, 2020, 48,370 Kentucky businesses received $5.2 billion from the $484 billion Paycheck Protection Program (PPP), Trump’s 4th coronavirus relief package signed in April after he shut down the economy.
+Critics pointed out a majority of the money funneled upward to a small minority.
 In Kentucky, 41,932 businesses received $150,000 or less, and 6,438 firms received more than $150,000, including 53 companies that got between $5 and $10 million.
 The government gave away trillions in the name of a virus that “wasn’t that deadly” according to Bill Gates.